awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr-2021-vinvl-eng.md

 In total, the corpus contains 5.65 million images and 8.85 million text-tag-image triples.

-The main difference between Oscar and Oscar comes from the pre-training loss, which is defined as
+The main difference between Oscar and Oscar+ comes from the pre-training loss, which is defined as

 $$
 L_{Pre-training} = L_{MTL} + L_{CL3}.